killerboduk1/BookLibraries/README.md

 cd to BookLibraries
 composer install
 ```
-edit the .env file and add your database credentials
+copy the .env.example to .env file and add your database credentials

 ```bash
 php artisan migrate